Home Biotechnology Wood Charcoal Market Size to Grow at a CAGR of 2.5% by 2032

 Adoption of Charcoal in Europe’s Water Treatment Plants

-In Europe, over 80% of the freshwater comes from groundwater and rivers, among other sources, which are highly vulnerable to pollution, overexploitation, and climate change.
-Additionally, water demand has increased across Europe owing to population growth and increasing socio-economic activities, such as tourism and industrialization, which has reduced the available per capita renewable water sources by 24%.
-As per the European Environment Agency, about 70% of the European population is connected to wastewater treatment plants.
-However, of the total water used in various economic activities in Europe, over 57% of the water containing various impurities is returned to the environment, which arises the need for further treatment of water.
+Additionally, groundwater and rivers, which provide over 80% of Europe’s freshwater, are highly susceptible to pollution, overexploitation, and climate change.
+The demand for water in Europe has surged due to population growth and socio-economic activities such as tourism and manufacturing, reducing per capita renewable water sources by 24%.
+According to the European Environment Agency, around 70% of Europe’s population is connected to wastewater treatment plants.
+However, over 57% of used water in various economic activities is returned to the environment with contaminants, necessitating advanced water treatment methods.

-Increasing Use of Charcoal in the Pharmaceutical & Nutraceutical Industries
+Increasing Use of Charcoal in the Pharmaceutical and Nutraceutical Industries

 Regional Analysis